-- focus on key issues - directly relate to findings and issues within a plan and the scope of the review - are forward-looking, taking into consideration new or more accurate data since plan development - are designed to be feasible to implement - consider the net benefit of adopting those recommendations - identify who is responsible for implementation for each recommendation - are evidence-based (within the limitations of data available) - focus on the outcome that is intended to be achieved.
+- focus on key issues for the plan area - directly relate to findings and issues within a plan and the scope of the review - consider new or more accurate data since plan development - are forward looking addressing risks likely to materialise during the life of the Plan - identify where additional evaluation of information (for example, climate change projections) is required due to a material risks of serious or irreversible harm - identify where additional evidence may be required to understand impacts any proposed changes may have on water users and community - are designed to be feasible to implement - consider the net benefit of adopting those recommendations - identify who is responsible for implementation for each recommendation - are evidence-based (within the limitations of data available) - focus on the outcome that is intended to be achieved.

 The Commission notes that it provides an independent review and recommendations.
-These recommendations are non-binding.
-The Act only requires that the Minister consider the Commission's review.
+These recommendations are non-binding - the Act only requires that the Minister consider the Commission's review.